Petri dish: Features and variants

 Petri dishes are usually cylindrical, mostly with diameters ranging from 30 to 200 mm, and a height to diameter ratio ranging from 1:10 to 1:4.
-Squarish versions are also available.
+Four sided versions are also available.

 Petri dishes were traditionally reusable and made of glass; often of heat-resistant borosilicate glass for proper sterilization at 120–160 °C.

 Since the 1960s, plastic dishes, usually disposable, are also common.

 The dishes are often covered with a shallow transparent lid, resembling a slightly wider version of the dish itself.
 The lids of glass dishes are usually loose-fitting.
 Plastic dishes may have close-fitting covers that delay the drying of the contents.
 Alternatively, some glass or plastic versions may have small holes around the rim, or ribs on the underside of the cover, to allow for air flow over the culture and prevent water condensation.

-Some Petri dishes, especially plastic ones, usually feature rings and/or slots on their lids and bases so that they are less prone to sliding off one another when stacked or sticking to a smooth surface by suction.
+Some Petri dishes, especially plastic ones, feature rings and/or slots on their lids and bases so that they are less prone to sliding off one another when stacked or sticking to a smooth surface by suction.